Education & Advocacy

 Gather in Washing, D.C., with fellow faithful citizens seeking to make real change in our world.
 The IFTJ is sponsored by the Ignatian Solidarity Network.

-The CS supports Loyola's Service and Faith Learning Community (SFLC).
+The CSA supports Loyola's Service and Faith Learning Community (SFLC).
 The Service and Faith Learning Community provides a holistic encounter with the Jesuit values or service and faith for a small community of first-year students.
 Students in the SFLC live together in one of Loyola's residence halls, take a couple of courses together, and engage in out of the classroom program and activities.